Feb 14, 2014

 In 1633, the Theatine Fathers founded by St. Cajetan, in their General Chapter, recognized the Oblates of the Immaculate Conception and the community of contemplative nuns whose inception was rooted in the vision of Venerable Ursula as branches of their order.
 From that time on, these two communities took on the title of Theatines Nuns of the Immaculate Conception of the BVM.

-In January 1671, Pope Clement X approved the blessing and investing of this scapular.
+In January 1671, Pope Clement X approved the blessing and investment of this scapular.
 Several years later, Clement XI, endowed this scapular with more indulgences, which he mentioned in his apostolic letter dated May 12, 1710.
 The indulgences were confirmed and amplified by Pope Gregory XIV in 1845 and by Blessed Pius IX in 1850.
 These two Popes also declared that the indulgences of the Blue Scapular could be applied to the souls of the faithful departed.
 Those who are enrolled pray daily 6 Our Fathers, 6 Hail Marys, and 6 Glory Bes in honor of the Most Holy Trinity and of the Immaculate Conception of Mary.
-Only the sky blue woolen cloth is essential and necessary in the scapular.
+Only the sky blue woollen cloth is essential and necessary in the scapular.
 The scapular usually bears on one portion a symbolization of the Immaculate Conception and on the other the name of Mary.

 The Blue Scapular and the Holy Souls in Purgatory